Differentiable graph-structured models for inverse design of lattice materials: Introduction

-An emergent stream in computational materials science literature is demonstrating high potential for machine learning (ML)-driven design to aid engineers in the exploration of chemical and topological landscapes.
+An emergent stream in computational materials science demonstrates high potential for machine learning (ML)-driven design to aid engineers in the exploration of chemical and topological landscapes.
 Recent years have seen unprecedented demonstrations of physics-informed learning models capable of high fidelity material property predictions based on atomic-level interactions.
-Key among them are e.g. the deployment of graph neural networks (GNNs) to demystify previously unsolved phase transition dynamics in glassy systems \citep{bapst2020unveiling}, and the use of generative adversarial networks (GANs) and variational autoencoders (VAEs) to predict complex molecular topologies in crystalline nanoporous materials like zeolites and metal-organic frameworks \citep{kim2020inverse, yao2021inverse}.
+Key among them are, e.g., the deployment of graph neural networks (GNNs) to demystify previously unsolved phase transition dynamics in glassy systems \cite{bapst2020unveiling}, and the use of generative adversarial networks (GANs) and variational autoencoders (VAEs) to predict complex molecular topologies in crystalline nanoporous materials like zeolites and metal-organic frameworks \cite{kim2020inverse, yao2021inverse}.

-Along with these developments, research into mechanical metamaterials has also pivoted towards ML as a means to augment the engineer's intuition with a data-driven geometric design language \citep{mao2020designing, challapalli2021inverse, guo2020semi, guo2021artificial, shen2022nature, zheng2021controllable, zheng2023deep, maurizi2022inverse, maurizi2022predicting,yang2022high}.
-Conventionally these mechanical lattice materials are only formed from periodically repeating unit cells, as this makes their properties addressable analytically and via numerical homogenization in finite element (FE) based simulations.
-While powerful, homogenization assumes uniformity of lattice properties throughout the global material, and does not account for e.g. local imperfections, stress concentrations and edge-effects from partially constrained unit cells.
+Along with these developments, research into mechanical metamaterials has also pivoted towards ML as a means to augment the engineer's intuition with a data-driven geometric design language \cite{lee2023deep, challapalli2021inverse, guo2020semi, guo2021artificial, shen2022nature, zheng2021controllable, zheng2023deep, maurizi2022inverse, maurizi2022predicting, yang2022high}.
 Inverse design – the prescription of desired target properties and optimisation over various candidate microstructures – has taken off as a vehicle for ML-aided simulations.
-Whether supervised (data-driven) \citep{mozaffar2019deep} or unsupervised (physics-driven) \citep{bastek2022inverting}, these ML-based prediction models more accurately determine lattice mechanics, and dramatically accelerate the search for candidate architectures that meet target mechanical properties by forgoing computationally expensive FE meshing and conventional Topology Optimisation pathways \citep{gao2019topology}.
-In particular, GNNs trained on unit cell structures have recently been proposed to predict mechanical properties of the emergent (periodic) metamaterial in a quick and computationally economic way \citep{ross2021using}.
+Whether supervised (data-driven) \cite{mozaffar2019deep, wang2020data} or unsupervised (physics-driven) \cite{bastek2022inverting}, these ML-based prediction models more accurately determine lattice mechanics, and dramatically accelerate the search for candidate architectures that meet target mechanical properties, forgoing computationally expensive meshing required in finite element (FE) based simulations and conventional Topology Optimisation calculations \cite{gao2019topology}.